Diocese of Palm Beach: Sex abuse

-Police in September 2002 arrested Reverend Elias F. Guimaraes of Our Lady Queen of Peace Mission Church near Delray Beach of soliciting sex from a minor.
+Police in September 2002 arrested Elias F. Guimaraes, a Delray Beach priest, for soliciting sex from a minor.
 Guimaraes had arranged online to meet a teenage boy at the beach, but he was arrested there in a police sting operation.
-He pleaded guilty in federal court in January 2003 and was sentenced in April 2003 to 51 months in prison.
+He pleaded guilty in federal court in January 2003 and was sentenced to 51 months in prison.
 Guimaraes was deported to Brazil after his release from prison.

-In January 2015, Reverend Jose Palimattom of Holy Name of Jesus Church in West Palm Beach, was arrested for possessing child pornography and showing images to a 14-year-old boy.
-The family spoke to Reverend John Gallagher, also at Holy Name, who contacted the diocese and notified police.
-Arresting officers discovered 40 pornographic images of preteen boys on Paliattom's phone.
+In January 2015, Jose Palimattom, a West Palm Beach priest, was arrested for possessing child pornography and showing images to a 14-year-old boy.
+Arresting officers discovered 40 pornographic images of preteen boys on the priest's phone.
 Palimattom was convicted, sentenced to six months in jail and deported to India after his release.